Raising of school leaving age in England and Wales: ROSLA buildings

-For secondary schools without a middle school, accommodating the new 5th year students was going to be a challenge.
-A popular solution was to provide those schools with a pre-fabricated building (often referred to as ROSLA buildings or ROSLA blocks - ‘Raising of School Leaving Age’), providing them with the resources to cope with the new generation of 5th year students.
+For secondary schools which still took children from the age of 11, accommodating the new 5th year students was going to be a challenge.
+A popular solution was to provide those schools with a pre-fabricated building (often referred to as ROSLA buildings or ROSLA blocks - 'Raising of School Leaving Age'), providing them with the space for a full year of fifth year students.
 This solution proved popular, not only due to the low cost involved for materials and construction, but also the speed which these buildings could be erected.
 Many were supplied by F. Pratten and Co Ltd.

 The ROSLA buildings were delivered in self-assembly packs and then assembled, often within days, regardless of weather conditions.
 They were not intended to stand long-term, though some have stood much longer than was intended.
 Many ROSLA buildings shared similar exterior attributes, the only difference being the separation of rooms within the building.
 The room separation within the building was decided upon locally after construction, with many internal walls being non-structural.
+Mobile classrooms were also added to many primary and secondary schools.

+Other new secondary schools were formed by mergers during the 1970s, as comprehensive schools gradually replaced secondary modern and grammar schools.
+Some of these schools operated across the sites of both former schools, normally as a temporary measure until adequate classroom space was available at one site.

-The majority of schools have replaced their ROSLA buildings, but numerous schools are still actively using them.
+The majority of schools have long since replaced their ROSLA buildings with permanent structures.